rikcarve/mp-config-consul/README.md

 > This project has been integrated in https://github.com/microprofile-extensions/config-ext

 ## Overview
-The eclipse microprofile config framework is a simple yet powerful configuration framework for Java EE.
+The eclipse microprofile config framework is a simple yet powerful configuration framework for Jakarta EE.
 But most implementations only provide the system/env properties or property files as configuration source.
 Consuls key/value store is a widely used configuration source, so this small library provides an ConfigSource implementation which takes the values from consul.
 For performance reasons, the config values are cached.

 ## Add dependency
 ```xml